cgeyskens/phd/image-analysis/synapse-counting/docs/development-notes.md

 rm -r work/
 rm nextflow.log.*

+### this command will let you also produce a flowchart
+nextflow run scripts/run-pipeline.nf -with-dag nextflow_flowchart.png

 ### presistent issues
 - For some reason nextflow can't find the scripts into the bin directory, temp fix with ${baseDir}/bin/